ap0llo/Cake.GitLab/docs/overloads.md

 ## Individual Parameters

-The most basic overloads allows specifying all values as individual parameters:
+The most basic overloads allow specifying all values as individual parameters:

 <!-- snippet: Overloads-Individual-Parameters -->
 <a id='snippet-Overloads-Individual-Parameters'></a>